The Debug dialog configures the way ULINKplus

 content of memory mapped peripherals) when the debugger is

-Download Options control the program code updates at
+Download Options control the program code

 - Verify Code Download